igor-diniz/igor-diniz.github.io/_projects/(1) Smart Home Project.md

 <p class="text-center">
-See the complete GitHub project and the complete code.
+To see the queries and the complete github project click on the button below.
 {% include elements/button.html link="https://github.com/up202000162/CasaInteligente" text="Learn More" %}
 </p>